mokkacuka/datascience/README.md

 # datascience
-Data manipulation, processing and rendering scripts
+Data manipulation, processing and rendering scripts with Python using the following libraries:

+* numpy
+* pandas
+* seaborn
+* matplotlib
+* scipy

 ## correlation-matrix.py
 This script takes a CSV file for input and generates a correlation matrix (multivariable analysis).